Ad Blocker Detected

 - Next day, select 3-5 colonies and inoculate separately in LB broth containing an appropriate antibiotic.

 - Isolate the plasmid and confirm the sequence by sequencing.

 Some important notes for transformation

 In the first mutation, the gene of interest will be introduced into the antibiotic resistance gene.
-That plasmid will be used as template in the next mutation reaction.
+That plasmid will be used as a template in the next mutation reaction.
 Therefore, it is possible to have some colonies with the plasmid carrying the double mutation and some carrying single mutation.
-They both will give white colony and the mutation can either be confirmed by colony-PCR or by sequencing.
+They both will give a white colony and the mutation can either be confirmed by colony-PCR or by sequencing.

 Note 5: We can encounter the same problem in the blue-white screening as in the case of antibiotic resistance screening.
 Doing a double mutation in the same gene of interest can be hard to distinguish using X-gal blue-white screening method.
-Since in both mutation, the gene of interest lies on the LacZ gene and the gene is inactivated that makes it hard to distinguish the colony with one mutation and the one with the double mutation.
+Since in both mutations, the gene of interest lies on the LacZ gene and the gene is inactivated that makes it hard to distinguish the colony with one mutation and the one with the double mutation.
 So, it’s better to exclude the addition of X-gal if you are carrying out the double mutation in the same gene of interest incorporated into the LacZ gene